msan622/spring-2014-template/homework1/README.md

 ### Scatter Plot
 ![Plot 1](hw1-scatter.png)
 <p align="center"> In this plot, I modified the default labels for the y-axis, and transformed the labels for the x-axis.
 I also used the alpha parameter to make the points more transparent -- as this makes overlapping points easier to see.
-I also edited the text size as it was showing up rather large on GitHub.
+I edited the text size as it was showing up rather large on GitHub.
 I used a neutral color from my movie palette for this plot. </p>

 ### Bar Plot
 ![Plot 2](hw1-bar.png)
 <p align="center"> I used a little more customization in this plot.
 I took away the legend, axis titles, x-axis ticks, and vertical grid lines.
 I also increased the text size for the genre labels on the x-axis and decreased the padding of the plot.
-Further, I created a custom palette based on the genres. </p>
+I created a custom palette based on the genres. </p>

 ### Small Multiples Plot
 ![Plot 3](hw1-multiples.png)